 Joel Siedenburg

 Siedenburg has founded three successful organizations dedicated to innovative marketing and brand identity enterprises.
-He is co-founder of Switchyard LLC, a brand identity and digital agency in Portland Oregon that tackled branding problems through creative solutions, with clients including the Portland Timbers, Portland Community College, and Voicebox, among others.
-Over its four-year lifespan, Switchyard achieved a 97% yearly growth average and in 2011, the organization was awarded Travel Portland’s agency of record partnership.
-With the acquisition of Switchyard, Siedenburg expanded his marketing and advertising experience to the national and global level with clients including American Express, 7-Eleven, Pepsi, Frito-Lay, and others—a broad spectrum of companies with a variety of needs.
-Siedenburg founded Gift2Grow, a business growth company that offers an alternative to the marketing agency model by focusing on simplicity, accessibility, affordability, and gratitude toward customers.
-Siedenburg has been a Principal and Director of Accounts, and has held P&L responsibility, oversight of internal operations and leadership and development of new business while creating successful and uniquely nimble organizations.
+He is co-founder of Switchyard Creative Group, a brand identity, online strategy, and application development agency in Portland, Oregon.
+Switchyard’s clients have included the Portland Timbers, Portland Community College, and Voicebox, among others.
+Over its four-year lifespan, Switchyard achieved an average annual growth rate in excess of 95%; and in 2011, the organization was awarded Travel Portland’s Agency of Record partnership.
+The firm was later sold to a Seattle advertising agency.
+Following the sale of Switchyard, Siedenburg set up a new consulting practice and expanded his marketing and advertising focus to the national stage with clients that included American Express, 7-Eleven, Pepsi, and Frito-Lay.
+Siedenburg later founded Gift2Grow, a business growth company that offers an alternative to the marketing agency model by focusing on simplicity, accessibility, affordability, and customer gratitude.
+In his role as Principal and Director of Accounts, Siedenburg is responsible for oversight of internal operations, development of new business, and the ongoing stewardship of the organization.

 Extended Definition of Products and Services

-Project Freight is developing a multi-sided platform business model for the Domestic Trucking Company that will improve the Independent Truck Driver and Shipper’s experience by allowing direct access to each other and eliminate the traditional 3rd party freight broker.
+Project Freight is developing a multi-sided platform business model that will dramaticalll improve the experiences of both independent truck drivers and shippers by facilitating transparency and direct access for both parties, and eliminating the traditional 3rd party freight broker.

-Shipper Sided Platform
+Shipper Side of Platform

-Our target shipping customers have had past issues with freight brokers failing to follow through, drivers showing up without the correct paperwork and missed delivery deadlines.
-These companies have changed production schedule to accommodate the delivery timelines and failures still occur.
-The shipping audience is already frustrated and are searching for other options to arrange their freight.
-For most shippers, it is an overwhelming scenario to find their own independent truck drivers.
-How do you engage with a driver and not guarantee a certain amount of annual business?
-When you need them, how do you know where these drivers are located?
-Companies working on aggressive production deadlines do not have time to pre-qualify these drivers, nor keep up with the daily maintenance of confirming the Driver’s good standing with the Federal Motor Carrier Safety Administration (FMCSA) and insurance companies.
-The problems are too big to fix on an individual level.
-Certainly, there isn’t any motivation for the freight brokers or larger carriers to intervene.
-They are both entrenched in a system that has not seen much disruption until now.
+Our target shipping customers are those that have experienced issues with freight brokers failing to follow through, truck drivers showing up without the correct paperwork, and missed delivery deadlines.
+These shipping customers are used to having to change their production schedules in order to accommodate delivery timelines as dictated by freight brokers – and yet, spectacular shipping failures still occur for them regularly.

+Shipping customers have long been frustrated by the status quo.
+And while most shippers have endeavored to search for other freight options, there just aren’t any good alternatives available.
+For most shippers, the concept of finding their own independent truck drivers is an overwhelming scenario.
+How does a shipping customer hope to engage with a driver, while not being able to guarantee a certain amount of annual business?
+When a driver is needed, how does one know where to find one that can be trusted with the shipper’s mission critical cargo?

+Shipping customers are often firms working on aggressive production deadlines.
+They neither have the time to pre-qualify truck drivers, nor the wherewithal to keep up with the administrative burden of confirming a driver’s good standing with respect to safety and insurance.
+In short, hiring an independent truck driver is an audacious task.
+This dynamic plays directly into the hands of freight brokers and large carriers – the entrenced power players who command an industry vertical that hasn’t seen meaningful disruption in nearly 75 years… Until now.